renderedtext/semaphore-docs-new/source/docs/docker/docker-layer-caching.md

 `Dockerfile` so that frequently changing steps (eg. `ADD`ing code) are towards the end, and less frequently changing steps (eg. `RUN`ing `apt-get install`) are on top.
 This will assure that steps which are concerned with doing the same action are not unnecessarily rebuilt.
+See our guide for [Lightweight Docker Images in 5 Steps](/blog/2016/12/13/lightweight-docker-images-in-5-steps.html) for more details.

 In order to improve the speed of pushing and pulling images in your Semaphore builds, the Docker container registry should be geographically as close as